noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 #### composite structure diagrams

 - model the internal structural elements of a system, e.g. class, component, object
-- to depict how different elements come together to create a unified thing when the systme is running
+- to depict how different elements come together to create a unified whole when the system is running
 - key elements
   - classifier: the entity whose internal structure is being modeled
   - parts: internel elements of the entity